-9 Top-Rated Day Trips from Miami
+10 Top-Rated Day Trips from Miami, FL

-From here, you're an easy drive from other smaller resort towns, including ritzy West Palm Beach - just over an hour due north and a lovely drive along the Atlantic shoreline - and the equally posh Naples, two hours due west on the Gulf of Mexico.
+From here, you're an easy drive away from other smaller resort towns in Florida.
+These include ritzy West Palm Beach, just over an hour due north and a lovely drive along the Atlantic shoreline, and the equally posh Naples, two hours due west on the Gulf of Mexico.

 Miami also sits above another must-visit area: the Florida Keys.
 An easy drive around Biscayne Bay will take you on one of the most memorable roads anywhere: the Overseas Highway.
 This stunning 113-mile route starts more or less in Key Largo and follows the gently curving keys all the way to Key West, a tourist destination that is as famous for its tropical climate as it is for its liberal attitudes and lifestyles.

-1. Exploring Everglades National Park
+1. Explore Everglades National Park

 Any everglade adventure should start with a visit to one of the park's visitor centers, with the main one being the Ernest F. Coe Visitor Center in Homestead.
 In addition to fascinating details of the park's unique ecosystem, including its flora and fauna, you can enjoy fun walks along a number of easy boardwalks set up for animal viewing, along with longer walking trails.